Whitey Herzog: St. Louis Cardinals

-Angels

-Herzog served as general manager of the California Angels from 1993 to 1994.

-Whiteyball
+On June 8, 1980, Herzog was hired by St. Louis Cardinals (under general manager John Claiborne) to manage the team, replacing Ken Boyer.
+Herzog quickly made his presence known, stating “I'm going to take this dang team and run it like I think it should be run.
+I don't think I’ve ever had trouble with players hustling.
+I understand that's been a problem here.
+I think you'll see the Cardinals running out groundballs.”
+He won the 1982 World Series, as well as the National League pennant in both 1985 and 1987.

 Herzog's style of play, based on the strategy of attrition, was nicknamed "Whiteyball" and concentrated on pitching, speed, and defense to win games rather than on home runs.
 Herzog's lineups generally consisted of one or more base-stealing threats at the top of the lineup, with a power threat such as George Brett or Jack Clark hitting third or fourth, protected by one or two productive hitters, followed by more base stealers.
 This tactic kept payrolls low, while allowing Herzog to win consistently in stadiums with deep fences and artificial turf, both of which were characteristics of Royals Stadium (now Kauffman Stadium) and Busch Memorial Stadium during his managerial career.

-A less noticed (at the time) aspect of Herzog's offensive philosophy was his preference for patient hitters with high on-base percentages: such players included Royals Brett, Hal McRae, and Amos Otis, and Cardinals Clark, Keith Hernandez, José Oquendo, and Ozzie Smith, as well as Darrell Porter, who played for Herzog in both Kansas City and St. Louis.
-However, in St. Louis Herzog also employed free-swinging hitters who were less patient but speedy runners and fielders, such as six-time (consecutively, the first three +triple-digit) NL stolen base champion Vince Coleman and 1985 NL MVP Willie McGee.
+A less noticed (at the time) aspect of Herzog's offensive philosophy was his preference for patient hitters with high on-base percentages: Such players included Royals Brett, Hal McRae, and Amos Otis, and Cardinals Clark, Keith Hernandez, José Oquendo, and Ozzie Smith, as well as Darrell Porter, who played for Herzog in both Kansas City and St. Louis.
+However, in St. Louis, Herzog also employed free-swinging hitters who were less patient, but were speedy runners and fielders, such as six-time NL stolen base champion Vince Coleman and 1985 NL MVP Willie McGee.